teyteymey/flutter_assignment2/README.md

 If there is any problem, run in terminal the command: flutter doctor When you clone the project, I suggest using VS code and opening the project there.
 You will need to install the Flutter and Dart extensions.

+To run this project, firstly it is needed to run:
+    'flutter pub get'
+to install the dependencies.

+Then, in VS Code for example, we can run it from the main.dart file.
+I recommend using a physical device to debug the application.

 This is a good tutorial: https://rushalisarkar.medium.com/complete-flutter-set-up-in-vs-code-57df49adae21